abhayagiri/beginning-our-day/manuscripts/ay/ay-all.md

 ### 07-10-12

-Yesterday Luang Por Pasanno spoke on the theme of *asubha kammaṭṭhāna*—contemplating the unbeautiful.
-This topic can be embarrassing for Westeners to talk about because it seems like such a foreign and strange concept—deeply personal, almost taboo.
+Yesterday Luang Por Pasanno spoke on the theme of *asubha kammaṭṭhāna*---contemplating the unbeautiful.
+This topic can be embarrassing for Westeners to talk about because it seems like such a foreign and strange concept---deeply personal, almost taboo.
 Why do we contemplate the unbeautiful?
 The answer isn't immediately obvious.
 But if we look at this question in terms of our own experience, we begin to see its benefit in our practice.